Indians rally for 3-2 win, end 11-game losing skid to Rays

 Rays: Following an off day, they’ll begin a three-game series against the New York Yankees on Tuesday.
 Left-hander Shane McClanahan (4-3) is scheduled to start the opener.

-Indians: Get a welcomed day off before opening a two-game series Tuesday against the St. Louis Cardinals with Cal Quantrill (2-2) facing Adam Wainwright (7-6).
+Indians: Get a welcomed day off before opening a two-game series Tuesday against the St. Louis Cardinals with Cleveland’s Cal Quantrill (2-2) facing Adam Wainwright (7-6).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports